What Is Love

-"What Is Love (Baby Don't Hurt Me)" is a song recorded by Trinidadian-German Eurodance artist Haddaway for his debut album, The Album (1993).
-The song was released in 1993 as the album's lead single.
-It was a hit in Europe, becoming a number-one hit in at least 13 countries and reaching number two in Germany, Sweden, and the United Kingdom.
-Outside Europe, the single was a hit worldwide, reaching number 11 in the United States, number 12 in Australia, number 17 in Canada, and number 48 in New Zealand.
-The song earned Haddaway two awards at the German 1994 Echo Award, in the categories "Best National Single" and "Best National Dance Single".
+"What Is Love" is a song by Trinidadian-German singer Haddaway, released as his debut single from his debut album, The Album (1993).
+The song, both written and produced by Dee Dee Halligan and Karin Hartmann-Eisenblätter, was released by Coconut Records in January 1993.
+It was a hit across Europe, becoming a number-one single in at least 13 countries and reaching number two in Germany, Sweden and the United Kingdom.
+Outside Europe, the single peaked at number 11 in the United States, number 12 in Australia, number 17 in Canada, and number 48 in New Zealand.

+"What Is Love" earned Haddaway two awards at the German 1994 Echo Award, in the categories "Best National Single" and "Best National Dance Single."
+The music video for "What Is Love" was directed by Volker Hannwacker and received heavy rotation on music television such as MTV Europe.
+The song remains Haddaway's most popular and signature song.

 Background

 "What Is Love" was written and produced by German music producer and composer Dee Dee Halligan (Dieter Lünstedt a.k.a.
 Tony Hendrik) and his partner/wife Junior Torello (Karin Hartmann-Eisenblätter a.k.a.
 Karin van Haaren) of Coconut Records in Hennef (Sieg) near Cologne.
 They had previously produced songs for successful groups like Bad Boys Blue and Londonbeat, and were waiting for the right singer for their new song.
 Trinidadian-born singer Nestor Alexander Haddaway was then chosen to sing it.
 He used to work as a producer, dancer and choreographer before he was signed to the label.

-The producers wanted Haddaway to try singing the song like Joe Cocker.
+The producers wanted Haddaway to try singing the song in the style of Joe Cocker.
 He told them, "I love Joe Cocker, but I'm no Joe Cocker."
-He then came up with his own idea on how to sing it and after the producers let the singer try it his way, "What Is Love" was created.
-Hendrik would lock himself in the studio, and eight or nine days later he came out with the song as we know it.
+He then came up with his own idea of how to sing it and the producers let the singer try it his way.
+Hendrik would lock himself in the studio, and eight or nine days later he came out with the song as was released.
+Haddaway told Simon Price of Melody Maker in 1994, that the song was originally a ballad and arrived after a year in a basement studio, "In the beginning it was like five different pies, then those five pies became one pie."

-The female vocal on the track, meanwhile, was a stock sample released on the Zero-G sample compilation CD "Datafile 1" (tracks 62-64), which was produced in 1991 by Zero-G co-founder and Jack 'N' Chill member Ed Stratton, aka Man Machine, and was aimed at dance producers, DJs, programmers and artists.
+The female vocal on the track, meanwhile, was a stock sample released on the Zero-G sample compilation CD "Datafile 1" (tracks 62–64), which was produced in 1991 by Zero-G co-founder and Jack 'N' Chill member Ed Stratton, aka Man Machine, and was aimed at dance producers, DJs, programmers and artists.